interactions-py/interactions.py/docs/src/API Reference/API Reference/models/Internal/checks.md

 ???
 Hint "Example Usage:"
     ```python
-        from naff import check, has_any_role, slash_command
+        from interactions import check, has_any_role, slash_command

         @slash_command(name='cmd')
         @check(has_any_role(174918559539920897, 970018521511768094))